Jennifer K. Cosham

 St. Matthew's Church

-5610, Addison Road, Fairmount Heights, Prince Georges County
+5610, Addison Road, Capitol Heights, Prince Georges County

 St. Matthew's Church is a small one-story rectangular building laid in Flemish Bond with occasional glazed headers, on a stone foundation and a three-course brick water table.
 The church is two bays wide by four bays long, and the south side has four 12/12 sash windows with splayed jack arches.
 On the north side, two of the windows have been obscured by a shed-roofed addition on the west end.
 The two remaining windows also hold 12/12 sash, but have segmental arches.
 The two doorways on the east gable end, each with a stained glass transom, have segmental arches, whereas the two bricked-in windows on the west gable end have splayed jack arches.
 The roofline appears to have been raised to its present steep slope at the time stick decorations were added to the gables.
 A small round window pierces the gable of each end, in the original shallow-roofed portion of the wall.
 This is filled with stained glass at the west end, and a louvered vent at the east.
 St. Matthew's is situated in a large graveyard containing some early stones, the most notable being that of Benjamin Stoddert.